 Frequently asked questions

-What is partial hospitalization for substance abuse?
+What is a partial hospitalization program in Colorado?

 What is the success rate of PHP?